dennisXZX/web-developer-notes/Angular.md

 #### Passing an HTML element to a function

-Use hash `#` to assign an HTML element to a local variable and pass it to a function.
+Use hash `#` to bind an HTML element to a local variable.

 ```
 <div class="field">
   <label for="link">Link:</label>
+  // bind the input element to a variable named 'newlink'
   <input name="link" #newlink>
   // passing the link HTML element to a function
   <button (click)="addArticle(newlink)" class="ui positive right floated button">